chengzh2/AKGroup-Progress-Report/README.md

 # Current Progress

 1.Tested the functionality of required devices(DS18B20 Temperature Sensor, DHT11 Temperature & Humidity Sensor)

-We have tested the two sensors by measuring our living environment temperature and relative humidity and showing the data into python.
+The group have tested the two sensors by measuring our living environment temperature and relative humidity and showing the data into python.

 2.Determined the formulas for further exploitation of collected data.
 Figured out how to align the relative humidity acquired by the T&H sensor.

-We have found a way to align the relative humidity acquired from the T&H sensor by not using the humidity value directly but combining it with another temperature value collected on the surface of “window”.
-In this way, we can acquire a more accurate relative humidity value to monitor and keep it below 90%.
+The group have found a way to align the relative humidity acquired from the T&H sensor by not using the humidity value directly but combining it with another temperature value collected on the surface of “window”.
+In this way, the group acquire a more accurate relative humidity value to monitor and keep it below 90%.
 The formulas and steps for processing data are shown as following:

 input T1 RH1  # values collected from T&H sensor